ErgodicMage/StellarMap/src/StellarSystems/Progression/Rules.md

 ## Bridges
 A Bridge is a traversable space-time wormhole which connects different star systems.
 Bridges are entered and exited through gravitational anomalies known as Portals.
 Activating a Bridge requires a specific amount of energy depending on the Bridge type.

-There are four types of bridges:
+There are up to eight types of bridges:
 1. System Bridges connect one or more star systems together into a Cluster.
 2. Cluster Bridges connect one or more Clusters together into a Sector.
 3. Sector Bridges connect one or more Sectors together into a Region.